-- 9.5.1 Where quantitation is used, quantitation standards shall be used. - 9.5.2 Positive and negative amplification controls associated with samples being typed shall be amplified concurrently with the samples at all loci and with the same primers as the forensic samples.
-All samples typed shall also have the corresponding amplification controls typed. - 9.5.3 Reagent blank controls associated with each extraction set being analyzed shall be: - 9.5.3.1 Extracted concurrently; - 9.5.3.2 Amplified utilizing the same primers, instrument model and concentration conditions as required by the sample(s) containing the least amount of DNA; and - 9.5.3.3 Typed utilizing the same instrument model, injection conditions and most sensitive volume conditions of the extraction set. - 9.5.4 Allelic ladders and internal size makers for variable number tandem repeat sequence PCR based systems. - 9.5.5 The laboratory shall check its DNA procedures annually or whenever substantial changes are made to a procedure against an appropriate and available NIST standard reference material or standard traceable to a NIST standard.

-STANDARD 9.6 The laboratory shall have and follow written guidelines for the interpretation of data.

-- 9.6.1 The laboratory shall verify that all control results meet the laboratory's interpretation guidelines for all reported results. - 9.6.2 For a given population(s), the statistical interpretation of autosomal loci shall be made following the recommendations 4.1, 4.2 or 4.3 as deemed applicable of the National Research Council report entitled "The Evaluation of Forensic DNA Evidence" (1996) and/or court directed method.
-These calculations shall be derived from a documented population database appropriate for the calculation. - 9.6.3 A laboratory performing genetic analyses not addressed by Standard 9.6.2, such as Y-chromosome or mtDNA typing shall have and follow documented statistical interpretation guidelines specific for such testing. - 9.6.4 Laboratories analyzing forensic samples shall have and follow a documented procedure for mixture interpretation that addresses major and minor contributors, inclusions and exclusions, and policies for the reporting of results and statistics.

-STANDARD 9.7 The laboratory shall have and follow a documented policy for the detection and control of contamination.
+- 9.5.3.
+Reagent blank controls associated with each extraction set being analyzed shall be: - 9.5.3.1.
+Extracted concurrently; - 9.5.3.2.
+Amplified utilizing the same primers, instrument model, and concentration conditions as required by the sample(s) containing the least amount of DNA; and - 9.5.3.3.
+Typed utilizing the same instrument model, injection conditions, and most sensitive volume conditions of the extraction set. - 9.5.4.
+Allelic ladders and internal size markers for variable number tandem repeat sequence PCR-based systems. - 9.5.5.
+The laboratory shall check its DNA procedures annually or whenever substantial changes are made to a procedure against an appropriate and available NIST standard reference material or standard traceable to a NIST standard. - Standard 9.6.
+The laboratory shall have and follow written guidelines for the interpretation of data. - 9.6.1.
+The laboratory shall verify that all control results meet the laboratory's interpretation guidelines for all reported results. - 9.6.2.
+For a given population(s), the statistical interpretation of autosomal loci shall be made following the recommendations 4.1, 4.2, or 4.3 as deemed applicable of the National Research Council report titled The Evaluation of Forensic DNA Evidence (1996) and/or a court-directed method.
+These calculations shall be derived from a documented population database appropriate for the calculation. - 9.6.3.
+A laboratory performing genetic analyses not addressed by Standard 9.6.2, such as Y-chromosome or mtDNA typing, shall have and follow documented statistical interpretation guidelines specific for such testing. - 9.6.4.
+Laboratories analyzing forensic samples shall have and follow a documented procedure for mixture interpretation that addresses major and minor contributors, inclusions and exclusions, and policies for the reporting of results and statistics. - Standard 9.7.
+The laboratory shall have and follow a documented policy for the detection and control of contamination.